codeOfPractice/codeOfPractice.github.io/_posts/2016-09-12-Smart-contract-drafting-for-complete-and-utter-beginners.md

 This trust issue was insurmountable until the [**Bitcoin**](https://bitcoin.org/bitcoin.pdf) blockchain was established in 2007.
 The Bitcoin network has been the [proving ground](http://www.coindesk.com/bitcoin-venture-capital/) for blockchain technology.
 Although you may have heard of some high-profile [hacks](http://satoshilabs.com/news/bitcoin-thefts/) of entities that trade bitcoin, the fundamental integrity of the network itself remains sound, with very large Bitcoin transaction processing operations ("miners") springing up as a new industry.
 For our purposes here, we only need to say that the blockchain is a computer system that everyone can trust because it does not reside under any specific person or entity's control, rather, its integrity is maintained by a large (or "distributed") network that is practically impossible to corrupt.
 This has greatly increased the potential range of applications for smart-contracts, and created a possibility that blockchain-based smart-contracts may grow into a major means of carrying out financial [transactions](https://www.ecb.europa.eu/pub/pdf/scpops/ecbop172.en.pdf).

 Blockchain technology was pushed exactly in this direction with the release of the [Ethereum](https://github.com/ethereum/wiki/wiki/White-Paper) blockchain in mid-2015.
 Ethereum adds to the blockchain concept by allowing pieces of code to exist on the blockchain.
-Bitcoin uses two elements accounts and their balances - this enables amounts of Bitcoin to be moved between accounts.
+Bitcoin uses two elements: "accounts" and their "balances" - this enables amounts of Bitcoin to be moved between accounts.
 The Ethereum blockchain has roughly the same elements as Bitcoin, accounts and balances, but it also adds another dimension by allowing pieces of code (or "contracts") to exist on the chain and hold value.
-In this way, smart-contracts can regulate and impose conditions on transactions.
+In this way, smart-contracts can regulate and impose conditions on transactions - for example, the smart-contract we will be making here can be seen as the transfer of an amount between accounts, but in-between the two accounts we are adding a smart-contract that contains an escrow.

 ## Practical smart-contract coding - "contract" for sale